 Carrie Ann Plank is an artist working in the mediums of printmaking, painting, and glass.
-She exhibits nationally and internationally.
 Plank’s work is included in many private and public collections including the Fine Art Archives of the Library of Congress, Fine Art Museums of San Francisco, Achenbach Foundation for Graphic Arts, the Guanlan Print Art Museum in China, and the Iraq National Library in Baghdad.
-Recent and upcoming noteworthy shows include solo shows at DZINE Gallery in San Francisco, The Academy of Art University, Bullseye Projects in Portland, OR, a solo show at Fourth Wall Gallery, Oakland, CA and a solo show at the Academy of Art University Gallery in San Francisco, Shimo Center for Fine Arts in Sacramento, CA, American representation at the International Print Art Triennial in Sophia, Bulgaria, the Liu Haisu Museum of Fine Art in Shanghai, China, Kaskadenkondensator Gallery in Basel, Switzerland, Art Olympia, Tokyo, Japan, and the Guangzhou Academy of Fine Arts Museum in Guangzhou, China.
-Recent residencies include The Islensk Graphik, in Reykjavik, Iceland, Edition/Havana at the Taller Graphica in Havana, Cuba, Edition/Basel at Druckwerk in Basel, Switzerland, Mullowney Printing in San Francisco, CA, Haystack Mountain School of Craft in Deer Isle, ME, and Bullseye Glass in Emeryville, CA. Additionally, Plank is the Director of the Printmaking MFA & BFA Programs at the Academy of Art University.
+Recent and upcoming noteworthy shows include solo shows at DZINE Gallery in San Francisco, The Academy of Art University, Bullseye Projects in Portland, OR, and Fourth Wall Gallery, Oakland, CA. Recent residencies include Edition/Basel: Printed in Cuba at the Taller Experimental de Grafica de la Habana in Havana, Cuba, the Islensk Grafik in Reykjavik, Iceland, Edition/Basel: Printed in Basel at Druckwerk in Basel, Switzerland, Mullowney Printing in San Francisco, CA, Haystack Mountain School of Craft in Deer Isle, ME, and Bullseye Glass in Emeryville, CA. Additionally, Plank is the Director of the Printmaking MFA & BFA Programs at the Academy of Art University.
 She is active in the local arts community as a participant, juror, and volunteer, and is a board member of the California Society of Printmakers.
 She received her Bachelor of Fine Arts in Printmaking from East Carolina University and her Masters of Fine Arts in Printmaking from the Pennsylvania State University.